Synchlabs/pandora-mod-1.19/README.md

 ## License

-This mod is available under the MIT License.
+This mod is available under the CC BY-NC-SA 4.0 license.
+You may share and adapt the mod in any way you like, however proper attribution (credit) must be given, and no commerical use of this mod may be made.
+Additionally, any remixed or adapted version of this mod you may produce must adhere to this same license.